 In his original article he describes that there are three major mood problems in ADHD.
 Shame and Guilt, Over-reaction, and Rejection Sensitive Dysphoria.
-He claims that Rejection Sensitivity is the only one of these mood problems that’s exclusive to ADHD.
+He claimed that Rejection Sensitivity is the only one of these mood problems that’s exclusive to ADHD.
+However, since then, Rejection Sensitivity has become a recognised trait of other forms of neurodivergence such as autism and it can be something which neurotypical people struggle with too.

 What is Rejection Sensitive Dysphoria?